RickStrahl/SWFOX2019_DotnetCore/Documents/Markdown/Strahl_DotnetCore.md

 MVC returns data as HTML using a ViewEngine to turn result model data into an HTML result by using the Razor Scripting language that lets you execute .NET Code inside of an HTML template.
 The template is passed a model of data that contains the content, and the template's logic then renders the model data into HTML.
 Views typically have very little code and mainly display data that was generated by the Controller or a business object.
 The View main writes out simple data values, handles iteration over lists and collections, and provides for conditional rendering and formatting of data using limited amounts of code.
 While it's recommended to use very little code in a view, Razor is actually very powerful and supports most of the .NET language features.
 In other words, it's possible to abuse Razor scripting and write lots of logic in script code, but it's definitely not recommended.

-Web API provides the abililty to create service or API endpoints from the same controller infrastructure used in MVC.
+Web API provides the ability to create service or API endpoints from the same controller infrastructure used in MVC.
 The difference for an API is that you **return data** rather than HTML.
 API endpoints can either return raw data objects which are serialized into JSON (or XML which are the default supported output formats), or can output specific `ActionResult` results just like View pages do.
 The latter allows for more flexibility with results as you can different types of result types.
 For example, you may have structured object result for an operation or a very specific error response in case of an error.
 Using `ActionResult` returns as opposed to returning a `CustomResponse` gives you more control over the response.

 MVC and Web API seem very different but other than the final output type, the rest of the pipeline used for both is identical.
 Routing, request filtering, method interception and just about everything else these two sub-frameworks use are identical.
 In previous versions of .NET these frameworks were separate and it caused all sorts of consternation as developers had to build the same support infrastructure for two separate and different frameworks.
 So in ASP.NET Core Microsoft decided to roll them both into the same framework, which was a good call.